yousefelassal/quote-cron/README.md

 > Kindness is the golden chain by which society is bound together.

 > Work while you have the light.
 You are responsible for the talent that has been entrusted to you.

+> Just be patient.
+Let the game come to you.
+Don't rush.
+Be quick, but don't hurry.